Belmont (WA)

 Table Chart PROFILE FAQ

-Belmont features high concentrations of group households and lone person households, with a fairly typical median household size
+Belmont features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 59.1 percent of all households, including 22.1 percent couples with children, 24.7 percent couples without children, and 9.9 percent single parent families.
-Non-family households comprise the remaining 40.9 percent, with lone person households at 34.0 percent and group households accounting for 6.9 percent of the total.
-The median household size is 2.3 people, which aligns with the Greater Perth average.
+Family households constitute 59.1% of all households, including 22.1% couples with children, 24.7% couples without children, and 9.9% single parent families.
+Non-family households comprise the remaining 40.9%, with lone person households at 34.0% and group households making up 6.9%.
+The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households